Articles by City & Category

 Buying Tickets for the Perot Museum

-First things first: One option is purchasing tickets for the Perot Museum as part of the Dallas CityPASS (which will give you a hefty discount off the list price, and also includes admission to other cool destinations like the Reunion Tower GeO-Deck).
-Or you can buy tickets online through the Perot Museum website.
-The CityPASS admission includes a ticket for a jaw-dropping film in the lavish 3D theater.
+First things first: One option is purchasing admission for the Perot Museum as part of the Dallas CityPASS® ticket bundle (which will give you a hefty discount off the list price, and also includes admission to other cool destinations like the Reunion Tower GeO-Deck).
+CityPASS® tickets includes a ticket for a jaw-dropping film in the lavish 3D theater.
 All you have to do is present your booklet or voucher at the box office in the Perot Museum lobby for timed-entry admission.

 Perot Museum Prices